 This hormone, in increased amounts, can encourage gum disease.
 In severe cases of mental health illnesses, we also see a deterioration of good dental hygiene habits.

-This too, has a direct effect on our oral health, encouraging the onset of tooth decay.
+This, too, directly affects our oral health, encouraging the onset of tooth decay.

 Preventative Things You Can Do At Home

-Luckily, there are a bunch of things you can do every day, from home, that can help you stay on top of both your oral and mental health.
+Luckily, there are many things you can do every day from home that can help you stay on top of your oral and mental health.